The original do-it-yourself travel guide to Europe SM

 10-10 Number International Dialing

 You probably have an instruction sheet describing the procedure for making international calls with your 10-10 number.
-I simply dial my 10-10 number and then
+I dial:

-Then, the city code, without the zero in front (do dial the zero in Italy).
+• the city code, without the zero in front (do dial the zero for Italy).

 The beauty of this is that your area does not need to have international dialing enabled.
 But you do need to find a 10-10 number for your area.